microsoft/botframework-solutions/docs/_docs/clients-and-channels/clients/virtual-assistant-client.md

 1. If you want to capture analytics, get started with [Visual Studio App Center](https://docs.microsoft.com/en-us/appcenter/sdk/getting-started/android) and register a new app.

+1. If you want to enable authentication, get started with the [Linked Accounts solution accelerator]({{site.baseurl}}/solution-accelerators/samples/linked-accounts/).

 ## Build and run

 ### Add your application settings